shihankanungo/shihankanungo.github.io/movies.md

   Pink Floyd at Pompeii – MCMLXXII (2025 d.
 Adrian Maben) 🎥 <br>
   We Want The Funk!
 (2025 d.
 Stanley Nelson and Nicole London) 👍 <br> <small>_PBS Independent Lens documentary_</small>

 I recently realized the following fun fact re. the movies I have watched this year: for almost every year between 2001 and 2025, I’ve watched at least one film released in that year.
-With only a few gaps left, it seems like a fun end-of-year project to finish the set &mdash; one movie per missing year.
-I might as well try to fill in those remaining slots over the next few days and complete the streak.
+This is what I have so far:

 - 2001: A Beautiful Mind (d.
 Ron Howard)
 - **2002: Catch Me If You Can (d.
 Steven Spielberg)**